Slide 1 Slide 2 Slide 3 Slide 4 Slide 5

 Avagadro's number

-A mole is defined as the amount of substance that contains 6.023 x 1023 particles of that substance this experimentally determined number is known as Avagadro's Number.
+A mole is defined as the amount of substance that contains 6.023 × 1023 particles.
+This experimentally determined value is called Avogadro's Number.

-• The particle may be electrons, atoms, molecules, ions, or formula units.
+• The particles may be electrons, atoms, molecules, ions, or formula units.

 Examples: